A Short History

 who had died in 1630.
 Thomas Fotherley was knighted by Charles I in March 1640.
 He died in December 1649 and the

-Manor descended to his son John who moved to Ligance in Jamaica where he died in an earthquake in 1693.
+Manor descended to his son John who moved to Ligance in Jamaica where he died in the earthquake of 1692.
 He left

 two sons Thomas and John, the elder dying without issue.
 In 1632 when Thomas Fotherley purchased the Manor, he

 was unable to live in the Bury as it had been leased to Sir Gilbert Wakering in 1610 for a 60 year period.
 Previous